appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 :::caution

-In order to proxy Appcircle's registry, the repository url in `global.yaml` must end with `/appcircle/docker-registry`.
+In order to proxy Appcircle's registry, the **`registry.url`** in `global.yaml` must end with
+- `/appcircle/docker-registry`

 :::

 :::tip

-You can see some example configuration screenshots below for Nexus UI.
+You can see some sample screenshots below from Nexus UI for a sample configuration.

 - [Proxy repository settings](https://cdn.appcircle.io/docs/assets/nexus-proxy-settings-1.png)
 - [Remote storage settings](https://cdn.appcircle.io/docs/assets/nexus-proxy-settings-2.png)